-Prize Giving (Prep, Senior, Sixth): Our principal public celebration of achievement takes place at Prize Giving in front of staff, parents, governors, the school and invited guests.
+Prize Giving (Prep, Senior, Sixth, Tooting): Our principal public celebration of achievement takes place at Prize Giving in front of staff, parents, governors, the school and invited guests.
 There are e.g. Curriculum Awards, Pastoral Awards, and Special Commendations such as recognising the service of Prefects.

-Weekly Gathering (Prep, Senior): This provides an opportunity to recognise good performance.
+Weekly Tuesday Gathering : This provides an opportunity to recognise good performance.
 The top house point scorers are announced and the overall winners are mentioned in the Head's Friday Letter.
-At the Senior School this is known as the 'Achievement Gathering'.
-Additionally at the Prep the 'Golden Pencil' and 'Star of the Week' are awarded.
+A new rewards system is being established along with a House System.